What is the Climate DT?

 IFS-FESOM 9 km atmosphere, 5km ocean/sea-ice 2017-2023

-Additional simulations have been carried out on Mare Nostrum 5 and will soon become available on the data bridge, including a IFS-FESOM 5 km future projection, a 9 km IFS-FESOM historical and control simulation, and extensions of storyline simulations to cover 2024.
+Additional simulations following the same protocol have been carried out on Mare Nostrum 5 and will become available to users with upgraded access over the next months, including a IFS-FESOM 5 km future projection, a 9 km IFS-FESOM historical and control simulation, and extensions of storyline simulations to cover 2024.

 Access the Climate DT data

-Climate DT data can be accessed by registering on the DestinE Service Platform and requesting upgraded access.
+Data from the Climate DT simulations can be accessed by registering on the DestinE Service Platform and requesting upgraded access.

 Native model output at high resolution can be retrieved using the polytope service.